nlundquist/replicon-sample/readme.md

    If I was doing this at a broader scale I'd have a very different file hierarchy and use a module loader such as RequireJS or StealJS.

-   Typically I wouldn't commit generated JS and CSS to the code repo, however as this is being hosted on GitHub pages, in the interest of simplicty I've foregone a more involved deployment process.

    * Assumptions:
       * Need to staff 7 days a week
       * Statuory holidays are a future requirement rather than an unspoken one